Skip to Main Content

 • Create your ORCID and Google Scholar accounts.
 These are required accounts for all researchers at Essex and can greatly help increase your visibility.

 • Work out your goals for using online profiles.
 Are you looking to share the work you've published?
 Boost your profile as a subject-matter expert?
 Find new collaborations or communities?
-Know answers to questions like these can help you decide which platforms to use more.
+Knowing answers to questions like these can help you decide which platforms to use more.

 • Remember: it's best to regularly use only a few platforms than be inactive on many.